SynaneticsLtd/synanetics-applications-canvas-playground/docs/README.md

 ##### render method

 `render` is a custom method to generate and populate the content of the custom element.
 For example, if you look in `testExternalPanel` you will see that this renders html using vanilla Javascript.
-If you look in `ConfigurablePanel.tsx` you will see it uses `this.jsxRootComponent` instead to render (this extends from the `ReactComponentBase.tsx`).
+For React based components, `ReactComponentBase.tsx` provides an implementation where `render` mounts the React component returned by `jsxComponent`, meaning in a panel you can extend the ReactComponentBase and simply return jsx with `this.jsxRootComponent`.

 ##### connectedCallback method